iprattham/pratham/README.md

   <b>Note:</b> Top languages are only a metric for the languages my public code consists of, and doesn't reflect experience or skill level.

-  Rules mtlb rules, follow na kre te fools & fools go back to school..!!
+  Rules mtlb rules, follow na kre te fools & fools go back to school..!